Do Angelfish Eat Other Fish?

 Female angelfish tend to become more aggressive when pregnant.
 Altercations between pregnant angelfish and the other tank mates will wear down the fish in the tank.

-Likewise, angelfish often move their eggs from the initial laying spot to a safer side of the tank.
+Likewise, angelfish often move their eggs from the initial laying spot to the safer side of the tank.
 Being unable to find a safe place for their babies is difficult for any parent, resulting in added aggression.

 Do Angelfish Eat Fish Tails and Fins?